noah344/CTF_Stuff/PicoCTF/Gym/Cryptography/Mod 26/Mod26.md

 Original Text:  cvpbPGS{arkg_gvzr_V'yy_gel_2_ebhaqf_bs_ebg13_jdJBFOXJ}\
 Decrypted Text:  picoCTF{next_time_I'll_try_2_rounds_of_rot13_wqWOSBKW}

 Now, I'm not going to lie, I didn't do this by hand, hopefully you didn't either!
 If you just google online for a ROT13 decoder, you can find plenty online.
+CyberChef is a fantastic resource for this type of challenge.

 I also thought it would be a nice little exercise to write a script for this, you can find it in the Mod 26 folder.
 Definitely went way overboard on it as well and commented it out as much as I could to make it easy to understand!